-Let's face it, the backyard barbecue - and deck/patio lounging in general - is an essential part of enjoying the warm weather months.
+Let's face it, the backyard barbecue — and deck/patio lounging in general — is an essential part of enjoying warm weather.
 But getting a TV out on the deck or patio can be a bit challenging, if not entirely impractical.

 That is, of course, unless you have a weatherproof TV permanently installed in your backyard.
-What's that, you've never heard of an outdoor TV?
-Oh, they do exist.
-In fact, several companies make flat-panel TVs designed to withstand the rigors of extreme temperatures, humidity, animals/insects, dirt/dust, rain, salt air, snow and ice.
+Several companies make flat-panel TVs designed to withstand the rigors of extreme temperatures, humidity, animals/insects, dirt/dust, rain, salt air, and even snow and ice.

 Think about it for a moment: Outdoor speakers are one thing, but having a nice 55-inch HDTV mounted on your patio/deck elevates backyard entertainment to a whole new level.
-Barbecues and pool parties take on a sports-bar feel and, if you're lucky enough to have a hot tub, watching TV in the great outdoors could well become a year-round pursuit.
+Barbecues and pool parties take on a sports-bar feel and, if you're lucky enough to have a hot tub, watching TV in the great outdoors could well become a year-round pursuit in northern climes

 Still have your doubts?
 Let's take a closer look at these rugged TVs.
 First of all, there are two types of outdoor TVs: Those specifically made for outdoor use and TVs customized to withstand the elements by a third-party company.
-We're going to focus on the former - purpose-built outdoor TVs, which are generally high-definition1080p models with screens ranging from 32 to 65 inches.
+We're going to focus on the former: Purpose-built outdoor TVs.

 Typical features include: